-2.0 GENERAL REQUIREMENTS

-- 2.1 All hotel operators and proprietors shall Display at or near the reception desk the certificate issue by the Authority; - 2.2 Information for guest the current rack rates to be charged for guest rooms or suite of rooms shall be available in a printed form on request.
+2.0 GENERAL REQUIREMENTS 2.1 All hotel operators and proprietors shall display at or near the reception desk the certificate issue by the Authority; 2.2 Information for guest - the current rack rates to be charged for guest rooms or suite of rooms shall be available in a printed form on request.
+2.2.1 This information shall include- (a) the rack rate for occupation by one person in a room or suite; (b) the rack rates for occupation by more than one person in accordance with the capacity of a room or suite; (c) any additional taxes or service charge that are payable.
+2.2.2 The rack rates for accommodation shall be stated as one of more of the following- (a) sleeping accommodation ("European Plan" of "E.P."); (b) sleeping accommodation with breakfas ("Continental Plan" or "C.P."); (c) sleeping accommodation with breakfast and evening meal ("Modified American Plan" o "M.A.P."); (d) Sleeping accommodation with all meals and drinl ("All Inclusive" or "A.I").

-- 2.2.1 This information shall include- - (a) the rack rate for occupation by one person in a room or suite; - (b) the rack rates for occupation by more than one person in accordance with the capacity of a room or suite; - (c) any additional taxes or service charge that are payable. - 2.2.2 The rack rates for accommodation shall be stated as one or more of the following- - (a) sleeping accommodation ("European Plan" or "E.P."); - (b) sleeping accommodation with breakfast ("Continental Plan" or "C.P."); - (c) sleeping accommodation with breakfast and evening meal ("Modified American Plan" or "M.A.P."); - (d) Sleeping accommodation with all meals and drink ("All Inclusive" or "A.I"). - 2.2.3 All rack rates shall be stated in advertisements, brochures, and notices displayed in the establishment. - 2.2.4 Printed information on the rack rates to be charged for all categories of rooms, suites, or other accommodation in the establishment shall be readily available at the reception area of the establishment. - 2.2.5 Information shall be available at the reception desk and in other appropriate areas of the hotel stating the establishment's policies relating to- - (a) credit, and the use of credit cards, payments by cheque, settlement of account: - (b) foreign exchange rates;
+All rack rates shall be stated in advertisements, brochures,

+and notices displayed in the establishment.

+and Tourism Enterprise) Regulations 2.2.4 Printed information on the rack rates to be charged for all categories of rooms, suites, or other accommodation in the establishment shall be readily available at the reception area of the establishment.
+2.2.5 Information shall be available at the reception desk and in other appropriate areas of the hotel stating the establishment's policies relating to- (a) credit, and the use of credit cards, payments by cheque, settlement of account; (b) foreign exchange rates; (c) cancellation of bookings; (d) check-out times; (e) charges for telephone, telegraph (cable), fax and telex services; (f) responsibility for luggage, or the personal property of guests; (g) safe deposit for guests' jewellery and valuables;and (h) codes of dress and behaviour applicable in the hotel or in parts of its premises.
+2.2.6 Statements of the tourist accommodation's policies, all services offered, and their respective charges shall be available to guests.
+2.2.7 In each guest room or suite there shall be available instructions to be followed in case of emergency such as fire.

+earthquake, hurricane, together with a plan showing routes

+to emergency exit(s) where applicable.

+Grenada Tourism Authority (Tourist Accommodation SRO.
+63

-- (c) cancellation of bookings; - (d) check-out times; - (e) charges for telephone, telegraph (cable), fax and telex services; - (f) responsibility for luggage, or the personal property of guests; - (g) safe deposit for guests' jewellery and valuables; and - (h) codes of dress and behaviour applicable in the hotel or in parts of its premises. - 2.2.6 Statements of the tourist accommodation's policies, all services offered, and their respective charges shall be available to guests. - 2.2.7 In each guest room or suite there shall be available instructions to be followed in case of emergency such as fire, earthquake, hurricane, together with a plan showing routes to emergency exit(s) where applicable. - 2.2.8 Emergency instructions shall be written in English and in such other languages as are appropriate to the establishment's clientele. - 2.3 Information regarding rates and occupancies shall be supplied to the Authority on request. - The operator of an establishment shall keep books of accounts which shall be audited annually in an approved manner. - 2.5 The operator of an establishment shall keep guest registration records which shall include- - (a) name of guest; - (b) address and country of normal residence;
+SRO.
+63 Grenada Tourism Authority (Tourist Accommodation 2020 and Tourism Enterprise) Regulations 2.2.8 Emergency instructions shall be written in English and in such other languages as are appropriate to the establishment's clientele.
+2.3 Information regarding rates and occupancies shall be supplied to the Authority on request.
+2.4 The operator of an establishment shall keep books of accounts which shall be audited annually in an approved manner.
+2.5 The operator of an establishment shall keep guest registration records which shall include- (a) name of guest; (b) address and country of normal residence; (c) nationality; (d) arrival and departure dates; (e) room rate charged; (f) disclaimer.
+3.0 RE QUIREMENTS FOR ELECTRICAL INSTALLATION & SUPPLY 3.1 REGULATIONS The electrical installation shall comply with "the Grenada Electricity Regulations", therein after referred to as "the regulations."
+3.2 GENERAL INFORMATION The electricity Distribution Voltage Specifications are as follows- High Tension : 11KV, 3 Phase, 50 Hz - for bulk power supply

-- (c) nationality;

-- (d) arrival and departure dates;

-- (e) room rate charged;

-- (f) disclaimer.

-3.0 REQUIREMENTS FOR ELECTRICAL INSTALLATION & SUPPLY

-3.1 REGULATIONS

-The electrical installation shall comply with "the Grenada Electricity Regulations", therein after referred to as "the regulations."

-3.2 GENERAL INFORMATION

-The electricity Distribution Voltage Specifications are as followssupply

-High Tension: 11KV, 3 Phase, 50 Hz - for bulk power

-Low Tension: 415 V, 4-wire, 3-phase, 50 Hz.
+Low Tension : 415 V, 4-wire, 3-phase, 50 Hz.